nystudio107/craft-seomatic/README.md

 ## SEOmatic Beta Notes

-SEOmatic for Craft CMS 3 is currently in beta.
+SEOmatic for Craft CMS 3 is currently in beta; that means it _may_ be a little rough around the edges.
 Please report any issues you find to the [SEOmatic Issues](https://github.com/nystudio107/craft-seomatic/issues) page.

-The following are still works in progress:
+The following are currently works in progress:

 * **Dashboard** - the Dashboard page doesn't show anything interesting at the moment
 * **Content Analytics** - the Content Analytics sidebar doesn't show anything interesting yet